costanzimartina/Fintech_project/Documentation/contrib.md

 # Contributions
-12/17 - All the material has been revised and corrected - Paula, Sharlin, Mirco, Martina, Vittorio
+12/17 - All the material has been revised and corrected - Martina, Paula, Sharlin, Mirco, Vittorio

-12/16 - Reviewed INSTALL file - Martina, Paula
+12/16 - Reviewed INSTALL file - Sharlyn, Paula, Mirco, Martina

 12/16 - Final version of slides - Martina, Sharlin, Mirco, Paula